qiyuan-wang/hxValidator/README.md

 Just write the requirements on DOM data- attributes, **hx-Validator** would handle the validation stuff.

-And it's pure js.
+And it's pure JS.

 ## Features

 * Pure javacript, no more libraries for dependency.
 * Easy to use, only data- attributes and one line js.
-* Easy to customize, you can change those classes names and styles * at your ease.
+* Easy to customize, you can change those classes names and styles at your ease.
 * Easy to extend, you can write your own validating function for special inputs easily.
-* Supports validating inputs value with:
-    - required
-    - max-length
-    - min-length
-    - phone format
-    - email format
-    - not-all-number format
-    - matching another input value(password confirmation, for example)
-    - **your own validating format**

-* Current version only supports text or password type of inputs, and will support checkbox in next few versions.

-### Browser Compatibility
+## Browser Compatibility

 Tested in the following browsers/versions: